andrewrocco/contentful-preview-examples/README.md

 This use can be found in the `authorCard.stories.js` file: https://github.com/andrewrocco/contentful-preview-examples/blob/main/stories/authorCard.stories.js

 ## Setup
 This project runs on `node 16.15.0`.
-Before pulling any data from Contentful, please create a `.env` file based off `.env.sample` and add the following environment variable values:
+Before pulling any data from Contentful, please create a `.env.local` file based off `.env.sample` and add the following environment variable values:

 ```
 CONTENTFUL_SPACE_ID=space ID